soverenio/docs/docs/getting-started/quick-start.md

 3. For the Soveren Agent to be able to read relevant information from the Kubernetes API, a dedicated `ServiceAccount` is created for the Personal Data Detector.
 This `ServiceAccount` is given [cluster-wide permissions](https://github.com/soverenio/deployment/blob/master/interceptor/base/digger-sa-crb.yaml) (`ClusterRoleBinding`) to `view`.

-4. The Interceptors do not need special Kubernetes RBAC permissions to capture the traffic
+4. The Interceptors do not need special Kubernetes RBAC permissions to capture the traffic.